JohnTheRaptor/cpuminer-gr-rtm/README.md

 -----------------

 Original miner's windows binaries had been built on linux via cross compiler tools.
-From now on, all windows binaries will be built on windows by GCC 11.2 to ensure max performace.
+From now on, all windows binaries will be built on windows by GCC 11.2 to ensure maximum hash rates.

 Usage
 -----

-Typical usage like original miner on 64 bit Windows OS.
+Open config.json with a text editor and edit.

+On Windows (64 bit versions only) run cpuminer.bat

+On Linux (64 bit versions only) run cpuminer.sh

+For the first time, it will create tune.config file. (it takes about 70 to 155 mins)

 Happy minig!